nanda-gopal-sb/match3/README.md

+## Welcome to the match3 game.
+Made with Raylib and C.

+Follow the intreuctions to compile the game for Linux and windows.

 ### CMake

 - Clone the repo
-- Type the follow command:
+- Type the follow commands:

 ```sh
 cmake -S . -B build